mutoe/eslint-config/README.md

 - Supplement more `package.json` properties ordering rules
 - (Plan) Reduce the number of default dependencies
 - (Plan) Some of my favorite styles
-- Vue block order change to ['template', 'script', 'style']
+- Vue: block order change to ['template', 'script', 'style']
+- Vue: don't allow attribute more than 3 in one line

 ---